-I'm also not convinced that the holding role Capello is talking about will be Wilshere's best position.
+I'm also not convinced that the holding role Fabio Capello is talking about, will be Wilshere's best position.

 Also, at the moment, his tackling reminds me more of Paul Scholes.

-He doesn't try to hit the 50 yard killer balls, or just lump it forward, he looks after it and retains it.
-That is probably why he is getting criticised, the mentality of some fans I've seen at England games in the past is to just 'get it forward.’
+He doesn't try to hit the 50 yard killer balls, or just aimlessly lump it forward, he looks after the ball and retains it.
+That is probably why he is getting criticised.
+The mentality of some fans I've seen at England games in the past is to just 'get it forward.'
+No matter what.

 For me it was a good debut, not convinced he is in the right roll yet, but a good steady prospect for the future who will only get better.